 You can check the status of your financial aid online through your MyUW account.
-Once you log in, select Student Financial Services, then Financial Aid Status - Award Accept / Reject.
+Once you log in, select Financial Aid Status.
 If you are still waiting to be admitted to the university, your status will only show whether your financial aid application has been received.

 When will I get my financial aid award letter?

 We begin sending award notices in the spring and continue through the summer.
-This will be sent to you electronically, so please check your UW email and MyUW regularly.
+This will be sent to you electronically, so please check your UW email and your MyUW Financial Aid Status page regularly.
 The award notice shows you the types and amount of aid you are eligible to receive.
-Your award may be an estimate until we complete the review of your FAFSA information.
-Please accept your aid as directed, even if you are requesting or expecting changes.
+Your award may be a preliminary estimate until we complete the review of your FAFSA information.
 Unaccepted awards are subject to cancelation.